Contact Us

 • Easy deployment and low long-term costs

-• Effective authentication framework (dot1x feature) requiring username, password, or digital certificate before access
+• An effective authentication framework (dot1x feature) requiring a username, a password, or a digital certificate before access

 Cons